Charles Richard Vaughan: Private secretary

-In 1809, Vaughan was also appointed private secretary to Henry Bathurst, 3rd Earl Bathurst, Secretary of State for Foreign Affairs.
-On 5 January 1810, he became secretary of legation (later of embassy) in Spain, whither he returned with the minister, Henry Wellesley.
-He was sent to Britain in 1811 to give information as to the state of politics in Spain.
-He acted as minister-plenipotentiary during the absence of his chief from August 1815 until December 1816, and his correspondence during these years throws much light on Spanish politics.
+Ambassador in the United States

 On 5 April 1820, he went to Paris as secretary of embassy under his old friend Sir Charles Stuart, and on 8 February 1823, became minister-plenipotentiary to the confederated states of Switzerland.
 He was appointed envoy-extraordinary and minister-plenipotentiary to the United States in 1825, and on 23 March, he was appointed to the Privy Council.
 Between 11 July and 13 August 1826, he travelled nearly 1800 miles in the United States; three years later he accomplished another long tour.
 From 1831 to 1833 he was on leave of absence in England, and during this time had a personal conference with the king on American affairs.
 In 1833 he was appointed a GCH.
 Ill health caused his retirement from Washington in October 1835.
 Though, in Sir Charles Webster's view, a man of 'no great ability', he dealt with important matters such as the Canadian boundary, the Latin American republics, the slave trade, and the tariff.
 On one occasion, he was fiercely reprimanded by Canning for exceeding instructions.
 Palmerston thought him 'a steady sensible man, though not very showy'.

+Further travels and death

 In 1835, Vaughan made a protracted tour of Europe.
 On 4 March 1837, he was sent on a special mission to Constantinople, and proceeded by way of Malta, where he heard that the mission was no longer required; he therefore went to Venice, and thence travelled home through Italy and Switzerland.
 In such travel, he spent most of the years that were left to him.
 He left minute itineraries of his later journeys.
 He died unmarried in Hertford Street, Mayfair, London, on 15 June 1849.
 He is buried at Kensal Green Cemetery.